shakacode/react-rails-example-app/.controlplane/readme.md

 # Note, below commands use `cpl` which is the Heroku to Control Plane playbook script.

 # Provision all infrastructure on Control Plane.
-# app tutorial-app will be created per definition in .controlplane/controlplane.yml
+# app react-rails-example-app will be created per definition in .controlplane/controlplane.yml
-cpl apply-template gvc rails -a tutorial-app
+cpl apply-template gvc rails -a react-rails-example-app

 # Build and push docker image to Control Plane repository
 # Note, may take many minutes.
 Be patient.
-cpl build-image -a tutorial-app
+cpl build-image -a react-rails-example-app

 # Promote image to app after running `cpl build-image command`
-cpl deploy-image -a tutorial-app
+cpl deploy-image -a react-rails-example-app

 # See how app is starting up
-cpl logs -a tutorial-app
+cpl logs -a react-rails-example-app

 # Open app in browser (once it has started up)
-cpl open -a tutorial-app
+cpl open -a react-rails-example-app
 ```

 Notice that in the first attempt to build the image, you may get it interrupted with a message like this: